grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 There is one approach, however, that is more limited, and this approach is **passing as constructor parameter**.

 Why is that?
-Because, we are trying to be true to the principle of "separating objects creation from usage" and this, in turn, is a result of us striving for composability.
+Because, we are trying to be true to the principle of "separating objects creation from use" and this, in turn, is a result of us striving for composability.

 Anyway, if an object cannot both use and create another object, we have to make special objects just for creating other objects (there are some design patterns for how to design such objects, but the most popular and useful is a **factory**) or defer the creation up to the application entry point (there is also a pattern for this, called **composition root**).